Science Can Be Personal

 I left off with the notion of "Thou."

-You could say that’s the opposite of science.
-For example: classing objects into groups and controlling them for variables, that’s an important and useful process.
-Repeating a study to see if you can replicate its results, that’s a crucial way to test a conclusion.
-But when you're interacting with the world as Thou, it’s impossible to treat things interchangeably like that, to construct abstract theories to explain the behavior of an individual whose nature is essentially unrepeatable.
+So you could say this paradigm is the opposite of science.
+Classing objects into groups and controlling them for variables is an important and useful process; repeating a study to see if you can replicate its results is necessary to test a conclusion — but when you're interacting with the world as Thou, you can't treat things as interchangeable in that way.
+You can't construct an abstract theory to explain the behavior of an individual whose nature is essentially unrepeatable.

 Your Aunt Lida isn't a statistic.
-Still, you can conduct a study on her demographic and learn some things about why her life looks the way it does.
-You're not denying her personhood or her individuality.
-You’re merely respecting the fact that she shares certain things in common with others, that those things are knowable.
+But you can conduct a study on her demographic and learn some things about why her life looks the way it does.
+You're not denying her personhood or her individuality; you're merely respecting the fact that she shares certain things in common with others, and that those things are knowable.
 That there are larger patterns involved.

 The Frankforts said that "modern man" views the world primarily as It.
 They also said that "he" holds science to be sacrosanct.
-But I'm going to push back against the idea that you're obligated to treat the world as It in order to do science — that you have to objectify your objects.
-I think you can respect the life of the world, of existence at large, acknowledge its personhood and treat it as Thou, while also doing science.
+But I'm going to push back against the idea that in order to do science, you're obligated to treat the world as It; that you have to objectify your objects.
+I think you can respect the life of the world, acknowledge its personhood and treat it as Thou, while also doing science.